drMJ2/simplecontrols/README.md

 Additional CSS classes, inline styles and event handlers can be applied directly to the HTML elements.
 Check out the sample file for full details.

+**Installation instructions**:
+Copy the three simplecontrols.* files.
+Follow one of the two patterns ilustrated in the sample*.html files.

 **Panel**:

 A panel is a collapsible div.